 Thank you for being outraged with me.

-This whole thing is infuriating… that the news won’t pick it up, that the Feds won’t do anything, and that the company says it is “okay” because they weren’t supposed to sell these bottles in the United States [and it is legal for them to sell Lead painted bottles in the countries where they intended to sell these (including Cyprus which is where this bottles were shipped from apparently!)
+This whole thing is infuriating… that the news won’t pick it up, that the Feds won’t do anything, and that the company says it is “okay” because they weren’t supposed to sell these bottles in the United States [and it is legal for them to sell Lead painted bottles in the countries where they intended to sell these (including Cyprus which is where these bottles were shipped from, apparently!).

 NOTE: Don’t despair!
 There are LEAD-FREE choices out there (see links below) — the point is that we shouldn’t have to make this choice.
 All baby food containers and baby bottles should be Lead-free.

 Thank you for reading.
 Thank you for sharing my posts.
 Please help me beat the social media censoring algorithms and help me inform mothers everywhere that their glass baby bottles may be painted with Lead paint.
 If you have questions about YOUR bottles and you have not been using a NUK bottle, please type the brand name of your bottle in the search bar here on this website and you can find out if I have tested it (and can read the test results for each component).
 Several of the brands I have tested are also listed in the links in the next section of this post.

 To read more on LeadSafeMama.com about this topic check out the following links:

 - More Nuk baby bottle patterns I have tested + communications.

 - More baby bottles I have tested + communications.